mulle-sde/mulle-domain/README.md

 mulle-domain tags-for-commit https://github.com/mulle-c/mulle-c11.git e8dfhf
 ```

 List all tags for a given the commit identifier.
-By default will only list
+By default, it will only list
 semantic version (semver) compatible tags.
 The commit identifier can not
 be shortened.